Prayer

 So bejewelled, its richness robs me

-Of my simple idyl: my steel-glass utopia,
+Of my simple idyl: my steel-glass utopia.'

 My papier-mâché friends huddled under neon signs,

-Stirring long fingered cups, quiet
+Stirring - long fingered - cups.
+Quiet

 Palms bobbing in fenced in lakes

-Where fabricated doves and swans
+Where fabricated deer and swans

 Their mechanized lives exhaust